Digital-Grinnell/dlad-blog/content/posts/085-remote-atom.md

 ---
 title: Remote Atom
+date: 2021-01-26T10:42:36-06:00
 publishdate: 2020-07-01
 draft: false
 tags:
   - Atom
   - remote-atom
+  - ratom
+emoji: true
 ---

-Earlier this year I installed and configured the [remote-atom](https://atom.io/packages/remote-atom) package to assist with editing content and code for my [personal blog](https://summittdweller.com/blogs/mark).
-Naturally, I wrote a [blog post](https://summittdweller.com/blogs/mark/posts/adding-remote-atom-to-my-digitalocean-server/) to document it.
+Earlier this year I installed and configured the [remote-atom](https://atom.io/packages/remote-atom) package to assist with editing content and code for my [personal blog](https://blog.summittdweller.com).
+Naturally, I wrote a [blog post](https://blog.summittdweller.com/posts/adding-remote-atom-to-my-digitalocean-server/) to document it.

 In the past week I've added the **remote-atom** package, and configuration to many of my [Digital.Grinnell](https://digital.grinnell.edu) servers.
-The installation and configuration was virtually identical to what I described in [Adding remote-atom to my DigitalOcean Server](https://summittdweller.com/blogs/mark/posts/adding-remote-atom-to-my-digitalocean-server/).
+The installation and configuration was virtually identical to what I described in [Adding remote-atom to my DigitalOcean Server](https://blog.summittdweller.com/posts/adding-remote-atom-to-my-digitalocean-server/).
 Thus far the package and it's configuration have been implemented on the following workstations, both personal and professional, with the following username@server configurations:

 | Workstation: MA8660 - Grinnell College iMac |
 | --- |